 WordPress is not only a robust platform to build a website or blog with, but it is also easy-to-manage and great for non-technical users.

-Web Site Hosting And Web Site Management
+Hosting & Web Site Management

-(Hosting & Website Management)
+(Hosting And Website Management)

-Step 4 – Define Your Website Target Audience
+Step 4 – Your Target Audience

 - What they need and want

-- How prefer to consume digital information
+- How they consume information

-- What difficulties are your users going to experience that your website or blog will help to solve online?
-What specific solutions are people searching online for similar problems?
+- What difficulties are people experiencing that you can help to solve online?
+What types of solutions are people searching online for similar issues?

 - Create a list of all the things you would like your website to be able to do for your business and for your customers.
 This could include things such as having restricted areas where customers can view their order details and resellers or affiliates can view or download private or confidential information, add a directory, forum, customer support helpdesk, etc.